not-a-trojan/simple_c_cpp_makefile/README.md

 ## Setup
 1. Copy the makefile to your project's base directory
-2. Place all your source files in a folder `src` (directory name is also configurable in the makefile)
+2. Place all your source files in a folder `src` (configurable in the makefile)
-3. Place all your header files in a folder `include` (directory name is also configurable in the makefile)
+3. Place all your header files in a folder `include` (configurable in the makefile)
 4. Run `make`

 As simple as it should be :)